Tellusant/docs/credibility/index.md

 [Press Release](https://www.einpresswire.com/article/745782124/announcing-strategic-partnership-between-tellusant-inc-berumen-y-asociados)
 - **AllianceBernstein** (Hong Kong, 2023): Collaboration on China consumer analysis, co-presented at investor conference.
 [Instagram Photo from Event](https://www.instagram.com/p/CuhwTzzOav3/)

+*T ellusant shows it is active not only by itself, but also ib=n collaboration with other companies."

 ## 5. Media Coverage
 - **Affärsvärlden** (Sweden, June 2026) — Extensive interview with Chairman Staffan Canback featuring TelluBase data and analysis in Sweden's leading business and investment publication.